Tomelilla Municipality

 The municipality was formed through a series of amalgamations taking place in 1952, 1969 and 1971.
 The number of pre-1952 units making up the present municipality is twenty.

 Geography

 Tomelilla Municipality is located in the south-eastern plains of Scania known as Österlen, which is an area notable for its beauty, and thus popular among painters as well as covered with summer cottages, country mansions, and so on.

 Localities

 There were seven localities in the municipality in 2018.

+Demographics

+This is a demographic table based on Tomelilla Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 13,696 inhabitants, including 10,419 Swedish citizens of voting age.
+36.5% voted for the left coalition and 62.2% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Notability

-Tomelilla Municipality was made famous by Tage Danielsson (1928–1985) and Hans Alfredsson (1931-), who directed and acted in numerous movies that were filmed in and around the town of Tomelilla:
+Tomelilla Municipality was made famous by comedy duo Tage Danielsson (1928–1985) and Hans Alfredson (1931–2017), who directed and acted in numerous movies that were filmed in and around the town of Tomelilla: